bs-backpack/homebrew-brewfile/README.md

 The latter may only work for Google Cloud account admins.
 Brian can provide a service account JSON to enable login. (todo: document this)

-## Sublime Text

-Have to manually install package manager for all settings to take effect.
-Easy to do, just Google it.

 ## iTerm

 Have to manually download and install solarized (color scheme).
 I'm using